logdna/puppet-logdna/README.md

 * Update parameters in `logdna::params` and `include logdna`, or
 * `class { 'logdna': <param> => <value> }`

+## Contributing

+Contributions are always welcome.
+See the [contributing guide](https://github.com/logdna/puppet-logdna/blob/master/CONTRIBUTING.md) to learn how you can help.

 ## License and Authors